Asian small-clawed otter: Threats

 The Asian small-clawed otter is threatened by poaching for its fur, loss and destruction of habitats such as hill streams, peat swamp forests and mangroves for aquaculture projects.
 Threats in India include deforestation, conversion of natural habitat for tea and coffee plantations, overfishing of rivers and water pollution through pesticides.

 It is the most sought after otter species for the illegal pet trade in Asia.
 At least 711 Asian small-clawed otters were offered for sale through online websites by 280 traders in Indonesia, Thailand, Malaysia and Vietnam between 2016 and 2017.

 Between December 2015 and October 2018, 49 Asian small-clawed otters were confiscated from wildlife traffickers in Thailand, Vietnam and Japan; 35 of them were bound for sale in Japan.

 Conservation

 The Asian small-clawed otter was listed on CITES Appendix II and is protected in almost all range countries prohibiting its killing.
 Since August 2019, it is included in CITES Appendix I, thus strengthening its protection in regards to international trade.

 In captivity

 The Association of Zoos and Aquariums established a Species Survival Plan for the Asian small-clawed otter in 1983 to encourage research on captive breeding.

 In Europe, Zoo Basel keeps Asian small-clawed otters together with Indian rhinoceros.
+In Tallinn Zoo, Asian small-clawed otters share an enclosure with a binturong.

-Asian small-clawed otters suffering from osteoporosis display resorption of hyperactive bone and cartilage by osteoclasts in many bone sites, which causes pockmarks on all the bones.
+Asian small-clawed otters with osteoporosis display resorption of hyperactive bone and cartilage by osteoclasts in many bone sites, which causes pockmarks on all the bones.